 The National Water Initiative (NWI) commits NSW to sustainable use of its water resources.
 To achieve environmental outcomes, it facilitates expanded trade in water resources to promote the highest-value water uses and the most cost-effective and flexible mechanisms of water recovery.

-After the National Water Commission was abolished in June 2015, the Productivity Commission assumed the role of tracking progress towards NWI objectives; this includes an evaluation every three years.
-The most recent evaluation, the National Water Reform Inquiry Report (Productivity Commission 2017a, 2017b) found generally good progress on NWI implementation.
-The Productivity Commission reported that water reforms have delivered substantial benefits to water users and the broader community.
-It also provided recommendations on further work and reform priorities.
+The Productivity Commission has responsibility for tracking progress towards NWI objectives; this includes an evaluation every three years.
+The most recent evaluation, the National Water Reform 2020 Inquiry Report found there had been good progress on the NWI reform agenda and that jurisdictions had mostly achieved their NWI commitments.
+The Productivity Commission reported that, while the water reforms had delivered sizeable benefits to water users and the broader community, the case for further reform is compelling.
+It provided recommendations and renewal advice on further work and reform priorities ( ).

 Murray–Darling Basin Plan

-As part of the Basin Plan’s mechanism to adjust SDLs, the Commonwealth Government has approved a package of projects, developed by NSW, to deliver environmental outcomes using less water.
+As part of the Basin Plan’s mechanism to adjust SDLs, the Australian Government has approved a package of projects, developed by NSW, to deliver environmental outcomes using less water.

 Floodplain Harvesting Policy